 EXPLAINER: How California could recall Gov. Gavin Newsom

-LOS ANGELES (AP) — California’s Sept.
-14 recall election could remove first-term Democratic Gov. Gavin Newsom from office.
-Mail-in ballots, the form of voting most Californians use, already have arrived at voters’ homes.
+LOS ANGELES (AP) — The California recall election that could remove first-term Democratic Gov. Gavin Newsom from office wraps up Tuesday.
+Nearly 8 million mail-in ballots — the form of voting most Californians use — already have been returned out of 22 million sent to registered voters.

-The contest is unfolding as the state sees a surge in coronavirus cases from the delta variant and the return of masks and other mandates and restrictions in many places.
-There are raging wildfires in Northern California and an unrelenting homeless crisis.
+The contest unfolded this summer as the nation’s most populous state saw a surge in coronavirus infections from the highly contagious delta variant and the return of masks and other restrictions in many places.
+There have been raging wildfires, crime rates have risen and a homeless crisis persists unabated.

 WHAT IS A RECALL ELECTION?

 California is one of 20 states that have provisions to recall a sitting governor, 19 through elections.
-The state law establishing the rules goes back to 1911 and was intended to place more power directly in the hands of voters by allowing them to remove elected officials and repeal or pass laws by placing them on the ballot.
+The state law establishing the rules goes back to 1911 and was intended to give more power to voters by allowing them to remove elected officials and repeal or pass laws by placing them on the ballot.

 Recall attempts are common in the state, but they rarely get on the ballot and even fewer succeed.
 The only time a governor was recalled was 2003, when Democrat Gray Davis was removed and voters replaced him with Republican Arnold Schwarzenegger.